-If you are an Australian permanent resident entering New Zealand with a valid passport, you will normally be granted a residence class visa (at the airport) to enter and stay in New Zealand, provided you have completed your arrival card correctly and truthfully.
+If you are an Australian permanent resident entering New Zealand with a valid passport, you will normally be granted a residence class visa (at the airport) to enter and stay, work and study in New Zealand, provided you have completed your arrival card correctly and truthfully.

 You do not need a physical label in your passport as in most cases Immigration New Zealand will recognise Australian permanent resident visas issued electronically.